aniketrchate/Link2Movies/readme.md

 ## 🌟 Overview

-Hey there, movie buffs! 🎬🍿

-This is a **static website** that dynamically loads movie links using JavaScript.
+**Static website** that dynamically loads movie links using JavaScript.
 Whether you're into streaming, downloading, or just exploring cool movie sites, this page has got you covered!

 ---